KiandaBPM/docs/content/docs/platform/application-designer/designer/_index.md

      Other options include a checkbox for **When editing auto hide form footer buttons** and **Trigger rules on save**.

-     - If you check **Trigger rules on save** then click into the **Save action field** to choose from an action trigger as to when the form is saved, for example Submit, Save or Close.
+     - If you check **Trigger rules on save** then click into the **Save action field**, you can choose an action trigger from the drop-down list as to when the form is saved, for example on execution of the Submit, Save or Close buttons.
 These can be other actions depending on what you have defined.

      ![Edit action settings](/images/editactions_resized.png)